r3kapig/r3kapig.github.io/index.md

 # r3kapig

-r3kapig is CTF team united Team of Eur3kA and FlappyPig in 2018.We joked that r3kapig is a delicious dish that can be grilled and fried, and the mission of the team is to provide the most delicious food for the host.
+r3kapig is a united CTF Team mostly emerging from Eur3kA and FlappyPig since 2018.
+Our self-intro is that r3kapig is a delicious dish that can be grilled and fried, and the mission of the team is to provide the most delicious food for the host. :P

-We actively partivipate in onlined and onsite CTF competitions.
-You can boowse our recently participated enents and ranking on CTFtime.
-We are a group of cybersecurity enthusiasts interested in various areas including software security, web security, cryptography, IoT security, and etc.
+We actively participate in onlined and onsite CTF competitions.
+You can browse our recently participated enents and ranks on CTFtime.
+We are a group of cybersecurity enthusiasts interested in various areas including software security, web security, cryptography, IoT security, etc.

 # Team Members

-> Give me a point, I can lift a flying pig.
+> Give me a point, I can lift a flappy pig.
 >
 > These are our members.